JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code prints the resultof the addition of all arguments
+This code prints all the names defined by a compiled module